-Vaguebooking for attention, inserting yourself into other people’s situations and talking behind people's backs are not good looks.
-Meet two attention-seeking queers you definitely don't want to be.
+Vaguebooking for attention, inserting yourself into other people’s drama and talking behind others’ backs are not good looks.
+Meet two attention-seeking queers you definitely don’t want to be.

 If I know something someone is saying is a lie, do I say something or sit back and wait for an explosion?